Best Practices for eCommerce Sites

 Building and hosting a successful eCommerce site is not always an easy feat.
-In an ideal world you want a large customer base and high traffic.
+In an ideal world, a website has large customer base and high traffic.
 But security and scalability to support that traffic can be costly.
-At WP Engine we’ve built a platform focused on your success online – that means including out-of-the-box performance features like multi-tiered caching, CDN, and the most reliable, cutting-edge server technology from our partners at Google and AWS.
+WP Engine has built a platform focused to succeed online – that means including out-of-the-box performance features like multi-tiered caching, CDN, and the most reliable, cutting-edge server technology from our partners at Google and AWS.

-As you get started, there are some best practices developers should consider when building eCommerce sites.
-Following these best practices will help you provide the best user experience, performance, and scalability.
+When getting started, there are some best practices developers should consider when building eCommerce sites.
+Following these best practices will help provide the best user experience, performance, and scalability.

 Development Best Practices

-When developing your eCommerce site, there’s a good chance you’ll want to customize it.
-Modifying the core code of your plugins or themes is not a good idea because the next time that plugin or theme releases an update, and performing that update would overwrite your changes.
-With that in mind, eCommerce leaders like WooCommerce highly recommend adding your custom code to a plugin that supports it (such as Jetpack), or creating a “child theme” instead.
-Child themes inherit the looks and functions of the original theme, but allow you to add custom styles and functions that override them.
-Using a plugin for custom CSS or a child theme helps ensure your site is built to last.
+When developing an eCommerce site, there’s a good chance it’ll need to be customizes.
+Modifying the core code of plugins or themes is not a good idea because the next time that plugin or theme releases an update it will overwrite any changes.
+With that in mind, eCommerce leaders like WooCommerce highly recommend adding custom code to a plugin that supports it (such as Jetpack), or creating a “child theme” instead.
+Child themes inherit the looks and functions of the original theme, but allow custom styles and functions that override default code.
+Using a plugin for custom CSS or a child theme helps ensure the site is built to last.

-If you’re using the WooCommerce plugin, be sure to use WooCommerce hooks and filters in your theme or plugin code.
-These hooks and filters have been developed and tested by the widest community of WordPress eCommerce developers, so they’re a perfect way to hook into WooCommerce functionality.
+When using the WooCommerce plugin, be sure to use WooCommerce hooks and filters in the theme or plugin code.
+These hooks and filters have been developed and tested by the widest community of WordPress eCommerce developers, so they’re a perfect way to hook in to WooCommerce functionality.

-You should also keep on top of new releases from the WooCommerce team.
+Also, keep on top of new releases from the WooCommerce team.
 Their developers are constantly working to increase performance and create new features for their users.
-You can follow their developer blog to keep yourself informed of these releases.
+Follow their developer blog to keep informed of these releases.

 Protect User Information with SSL